neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/04.png)

-Enter the email address provided for this lab.
-In my case, it was kind-wind-34940@sandboxhubr.io.
-Click "Log in."
+Enter the Neo4j Aura credentials: the Neo4j Username and Neo4j Password provided on the OneBlink page, and click "Log in."

 ![](images/05.png)